fork-lift-enthusiast/my-game/PROPOSAL.md

 ## User Stories
 As a user,
-the player should be able to engage in turn based combat with various types of enemies with various classes and abilities AAU, the player should be able to choose whether they fight, flee, or freeze when frightened if player chooses fight they should not be able to flee from a fight and gain 1.5x damgage when low on hp if player chooses flee they have a 1.5x times higher chance of succesfully fleeing a fight if player chooses freeze the have 25% lower chance to succefully flee and player should gain the freeze ability causing both the enemy and player to not be able to attack for 2 turns the player should be able to lose and gain hp and mana the enemy shoudl be able to lose and gain hp enemies should have a bloodlust mode when the player is below a certain ammount of health depending on the bloodthirstyness of the monster bloodlust mode should make it so the enemy only casts damage dealing abilities at 1.25x strength with some monsters being 1.5x strength player shoudl be able to use various attacks with differnt names, accuracy, and damage player should be able to run from combat based on a few factors: speed comparitive to enemy and fight,flight, or freeze reaction player should gain gold, and exp from winning fights (stretch goal?) player should restart from last checkpoint if player loses combat (what's a checkpoint?) player should be able to access the shop (stretch goal?) player should be able to buy items from the shop (stretch goal?) items should effect player stats player should be able to access inventory player should be able to access a stats menu player should be able to level up and choose stats to increase once player has gotten to level (tbt) (and also prolly some other factor) make boss available to fight once player has defeated boss give option to restart or continue
+- AAU i should be able to engage in turn based combat with various types of enemies with various classes and abilities

+- AAU i  should be able to choose whether they fight, flee, or freeze when frightened
+- AAU if I chooses fight they should not be able to flee from a fight and gain 1.5x damgage when low on hp
+- AAU if I chooses flee they have a 1.5x times higher chance of succesfully fleeing a fight
+- AAU if i chooses freeze the have 25% lower chance to succefully flee and player should gain the freeze ability causing both the enemy and player to not be able to attack for 2 turns
+- AAU i should be able to lose and gain hp and mana -the enemy should be able to lose and gain hp
+- enemies should have a bloodlust mode when the player is below a certain ammount of health depending on the bloodthirstyness of the monster
+- bloodlust mode should make it so the enemy only casts damage dealing abilities at 1.25x strength with some monsters being 1.5x strength
+- AAU i  shoudl be able to use various attacks with differnt names, accuracy, and damage
+- AAU i  should be able to run from combat based on a few factors: speed comparitive to enemy and fight,flight, or freeze reaction
+- AAU i  should gain gold, and exp from winning fights (stretch goal?)
+- AAU i  should restart from last checkpoint if player loses combat (what's a checkpoint?)
+- AAU i  should be able to access the shop (stretch goal?)
+- AAU i  should be able to buy items from the shop (stretch goal?)
+- AAU items should effect my stats
+- AAU i should be able to access inventory
+- AAU i should be able to access a stats menu
+- AAU I should be able to level up and choose stats to increase
+- AAUonce i have gotten to level (tbd) (and also prolly some other factor) make boss available to fight
+- AAU once I has defeated boss give option to restart or continue

 #### MVP Goals
-As a user,
-the player should be able to engage in turn based combat with various types of enemies with various classes and abilities AAU, the player should be able to choose whether they fight, flee, or freeze when frightened if player chooses fight they should not be able to flee from a fight and gain 1.5x damgage when low on hp if player chooses flee they have a 1.5x times higher chance of succesfully fleeing a fight if player chooses freeze the have 25% lower chance to succefully flee and player should gain the freeze ability causing both the enemy and player to not be able to attack for 2 turns the player should be able to lose and gain hp and mana the enemy shoudl be able to lose and gain hp enemies should have a bloodlust mode when the player is below a certain ammount of health depending on the bloodthirstyness of the monster bloodlust mode should make it so the enemy only casts damage dealing abilities at 1.25x strength with some monsters being 1.5x strength player shoudl be able to use various attacks with differnt names, accuracy, and damage player should be able to run from combat based on a few factors: speed comparitive to enemy and fight,flight, or freeze reaction
+- AAU i should be able to engage in turn based combat with various types of enemies with various classes and abilities

+- AAU i  should be able to choose whether they fight, flee, or freeze when frightened
+- AAU if I chooses fight they should not be able to flee from a fight and gain 1.5x damgage when low on hp
+- AAU if I chooses flee they have a 1.5x times higher chance of succesfully fleeing a fight
+- AAU if i chooses freeze the have 25% lower chance to succefully flee and player should gain the freeze ability causing both the enemy and player to not be able to attack for 2 turns
+- AAU i should be able to lose and gain hp and mana -the enemy should be able to lose and gain hp
+- enemies should have a bloodlust mode when the player is below a certain ammount of health depending on the bloodthirstyness of the monster
+- bloodlust mode should make it so the enemy only casts damage dealing abilities at 1.25x strength with some monsters being 1.5x strength
+- AAU i  shoudl be able to use various attacks with differnt names, accuracy, and damage
+- AAU i  should be able to run from combat based on a few factors: speed comparitive to enemy and fight,flight, or freeze reaction
+- AAU i  should gain gold, and exp from winning fights (stretch goal?)
+- AAU i  should restart from last checkpoint if player loses combat (what's a checkpoint?)

 #### Stretch Goals
-player should be able to access the shop (stretch goal?) player should be able to buy items from the shop (stretch goal?) items should effect player stats player should be able to access inventory player should be able to access a stats menu player should be able to level up and choose stats to increase once player has gotten to level (tbt) (and also prolly some other factor) make boss available to fight once player has defeated boss give option to restart or continue
+- AAU i  should be able to access the shop (stretch goal?)
+- AAU i  should be able to buy items from the shop (stretch goal?)
+- AAU items should effect my stats
+- AAU i should be able to access inventory
+- AAU i should be able to access a stats menu
+- AAU I should be able to level up and choose stats to increase
+- AAUonce i have gotten to level (tbd) (and also prolly some other factor) make boss available to fight
+- AAU once I has defeated boss give option to restart or continue
+- i want to develop a treversable overworld and a intro animation

 ## Pseudocode
 // Pseudocode in Plain English for RPG Game